Book – Change Your Questions, Change Your Life

 11. How can I turn this into a win-win?

 12. What’s possible?

-After you finish reading the book, you’ll be more aware of questions you ask for self/others and change them into learning one rather than judging.
+After you finish reading the book, you’ll be more aware of questions you ask for yourself/others and change them into learning rather than judging.

 Thank you for your time.